IABTechLab/uid2docs/docs/workflows/workflow-overview-opt-out.md

 3. UID2 distributes the opt-out information to DSPs.
 4. UID2 distributes the opt-out information in the responses from all respective API endpoints.

+(**GWH_KT: add to #4 token/generate and token/refresh and identity/map respond with an opted-out response if the user had opted out.**)

 This workflow allows users to consent to the creation of UID2 identifiers and manage their UID2 consent and privacy settings through the Transparency and Control Portal.

 ![User Trust Workflow](images/user_trust_workflow.jpg)